davidstutz/seeds-revised/README.md

         Superpixel Segmentation using Depth Information.
         Bachelor thesis, RWTH Aachen University, Aachen, Germany, 2014.

-Note that all results published in [2] are based on an extended versionof the Berkeley Segmentation Benchmark [3], the Berkeley Segmentation Dataset [3] and the NYU Depth Dataset [4].
+Note that all results published in [2] are based on an extended version of the Berkeley Segmentation Benchmark [3], the Berkeley Segmentation Dataset [3] and the NYU Depth Dataset [4].

     [3] P. Arbeláez, M. Maire, C. Fowlkes, J. Malik.
         Contour detection and hierarchical image segmentation.